 Many baseball cleats will be made of mesh and/or synthetic leather materials.
-This combination can provide ample breathability and durability, making for a well-performing shoe.
+This combination can provide ample breathability and durability on the diamond.
 Some synthetic materials can also improve water resistance, making them great for muddy or rainy game days.
-Ultimately, you should look for a cleat design that feels the most comfortable on your foot.
+Ultimately, you should look for a cleat that feels the most comfortable on your foot.

 One of the biggest decisions you will make when choosing your cleats is the type of spike.
 There are four basic styles to choose from, each with their own benefits.

 IMPORTANT: Check with your coach or a league official prior to choosing a cleat style.
 Your league may prohibit the use of metal cleats for safety reasons.